Gaynor Pates

 Phil Bennett

-Phil Bennett (Department for Business, Energy and Industrial Strategy)
+Phil Bennett (Department for Business and Trade)

-Phil has worked for BEIS and its predecessors throughout his entire 35-year civil service career.
+Phil has worked for DBT and its predecessors throughout his entire 35-year civil service career.
 He has undertaken a variety of roles during this time, working mostly on government policy relating to industrial sectors.
 His career has brought him into close contact with trade associations of all sizes, working in partnership with them on policies and initiatives to promote international competitiveness and growth.
 He currently leads a dedicated team in BEIS which provides parliamentary, briefing and other support for ministers on a range of industrial sectors and other issues, such as the Post Office.
 He has also led the department’s relationship with TAF since 2013.